Understanding Full Code Advance Directives: A Comprehensive Guide

 • Patients can generally pass on a full code directive verbally, by creating a living will, or through a healthcare power of attorney.

-What is a Full Code Advance Directive?
+What Is a Full Code Advance Directive?

 what is a full code advance directive